What Are Bronchodilators?

 Bronchodilators can have side effects such as:

-How Do the Anticholinergic Bronchodilators Work?
+How Do Anticholinergic Bronchodilators Work?

-Atrovent (an anticholinergic bronchodilator) is available as an inhaler and also in a nebulizer solution.
-A dry throat is the most common side effect.
-If the medication gets in the eyes, it may cause blurred vision for a short period of time.
-An long-acting anticholinergic inhaler (Spiriva, tiotropium) is also available for patients with COPD (as proven by airway obstruction that persists after an inhaled bronchodilator).
+- Atrovent treats COPD and can be used off-label to treat asthma flares.
+You can get it as an inhaler and a nebulizer solution.
+Dry throat is the most common side effect.
+If the medication gets in your eyes, it can cause blurred vision for a short time.